Shaping the Future of AI and Law

 Discover how our faculty are exploring AI’s power to transform legal practice and strengthen public institutions.
 Their scholarship leads national conversations and drives meaningful change in courts, communities, and national security.

-- Professor Hobart’s article examines how AI systems used in national security can unintentionally scale human biases, creating urgent civil-rights challenges our current legal frameworks aren’t equipped to address.
+“AI, Bias, and National Security Profiling” published in the Berkeley Technology Law Journal, by Professor Laurie Hobart.
+Hobart examines how AI systems used in national security can unintentionally scale human biases, creating urgent civil-rights challenges our current legal frameworks aren’t equipped to address.
 Her work not only highlights these gaps but also offers paths forward for advocates seeking stronger protections in the age of AI.

-- In February 2023, the Federal Judicial Center (FJC) published An Introduction to Artificial Intelligence for Federal Judges, written by the Hon.
-James E. Baker, Professor Laurie Hobart and Research Fellow Matt Mittelsteadt during the 2021-22 academic year.
+A Judicial Guide to Artificial Intelligence (a Federal Judicial Center Booklet, 2023), by the Hon.
+James E. Baker with Laurie Hobart and Matthew Mittelsteadt.
 The booklet addresses the role of judges as evidentiary gatekeepers, constitutional guardians, and potential consumers with respect to AI.